mattbutler44/PythonDemo/README.md

 This requires Python to be installed on the user's computer.

-This program was made in a programming class.
+This program was my open-ended final project in a programming class.

 This program inputs the contents of a text file, strips away punctuation, and encrypts the text using a simple Caeasar shift.
 The shift is randomized so the results will vary from user to user.